wuxb45/wormhole/README.md

 # The code

+You may not need to read the following details if the simple and thread-safe interface used by `easydemo.c` can meet your requirements.

 ## `struct kv` and `struct kref`

 Please refer to demo1.c for quick examples of how to manipulate the *key-value* (`struct kv`)